Milford Mill, Maryland: Geography

 Milford Mill is near the Baltimore County communities of Pikesville, Randallstown, and Woodlawn, around the intersection of Liberty Road and Milford Mill Road.
 Some areas of Milford Mill are as follows:

 Windsor Mill

 Windsor Mill is an area near Woodlawn that is similar to Milford Mill.
 Some of the main roads in the area include Windsor Mill Road, Windsor Boulevard, and Rolling Road.
 Landmarks in this area include Windsor Mill Middle School and Rutherford Business Park.

 Rockdale

 Rockdale is mostly near Liberty Road and Lord Baltimore Drive to Rolling Road coming off from I-695.
 Landmarks in this area include schools like Scotts Branch Elementary and Old Court Middle School.
-Stores and food areas in the area include the Milford Shopping Center (which is on the left-hand side), Giant Food, and Shoppers Food Warehouse.